TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 8 - True Visibility Suite Dashboards/3.8.1-microsoft-sql-server/_index.md

 ![](3.8.1-fig-8.png)

 Moving to the bottom half of the dashboard, we see two child objects of the selected Instance: Databases and Queries.
-Jobs and Wait Types are also available child objects but aren’t quite as rich with metrics as Databases and Queries.
+Jobs and Wait Types are also available child objects but aren't quite as rich with metrics as Databases and Queries.
 The scoreboard widgets are driven from the Views and show object KPIs.
 At the bottom of the dashboard is an Object Relationship showing the original MS SQL Instance and all its children.

 Starting with the row of Views, we see two important child objects of our selected Instance, namely Databases and Queries.
-I’ve included navigation information in each widgets title so the user knows exactly what’s driving each View.
-I’ve included Health and a couple other KPIs for each object.
+I've included navigation information in each widgets title so the user knows exactly what's driving each View.
+I've included Health and a couple other KPIs for each object.

 Using Views allowed me make 100% green and 25% or less Red.
-I’ve done something similar for Database Status and Job Last Run Status, to bring the users attention to OFFLINE/Failed statuses.
+I've done something similar for Database Status and Job Last Run Status, to bring the users attention to OFFLINE/Failed statuses.
 All columns are sortable, giving the user the ability to see the least healthy object immediately.

 ![](3.8.1-fig-9.png)

 Auto Select First Row has been turned on such that the Scoreboard widgets are populated with data.
 All of the same Scoreboard features are available here as they were above.

 The last widget in this dashboard is the Object Relationship, which is being driven from the original MS SQL Instance.
 It has been configured to show parents and children, and the health of each, represented by the green squares (healthy), yellow triangles (marginally healthy), or red circles (unhealthy).
-If an object doesn’t have any alerts against it, that doesn’t mean it’s necessarily healthy, but it does mean no Alert/Symptom combinations are active against it.
+If an object doesn't have any alerts against it, that doesn't mean it's necessarily healthy, but it does mean no Alert/Symptom combinations are active against it.

 If you hover over an object, you are given some details: Type and Health.
 The user is also given an option to select Alerts or Details.
 If you double click the object the widget will re-center on that particular object, showing its parent and child objects.
 This can be quite useful during troubleshooting.